 Another thing we hadn’t put much thought into was thinking about Greyson and Beckam and how we should be preparing them as well.
 Here we were only focused on getting all of the things prepared for our business, personal, and new baby.
-And totally forgot about the fact that our little dudes lives and our family household are going to look a whole lot different.
+And totally forgot about the fact that our little dudes’ lives and our family household are going to look a whole lot different.

 How2Mom has a great resource on many more ways on how to help prepare your kid(s) to transition into life with a new sibling.
-This is a BIG DEAL for them, and as parents this is something significant we need to show up for and help them be setup for success.
+This is a BIG DEAL for them, and as parents, this is something significant we need to show up for and help them be set up for success.

-With Greyson, neither Jamie or I remember him feeling left out or any signs of jealousy or more affection towards one parent or the other.
-Not sure if it was because all of our attention was on new baby or if he didn’t seem to mind.
+With Greyson, neither Jamie nor I remember him feeling left out or any signs of jealousy or more affection towards one parent or the other.
+Not sure if it was because all of our attention was on the new baby or if he didn’t seem to mind.
 But we were reminded of how different Beckam and Greyson are and we’re in for a whole new ride this time around.

 Stephanie reminded us that even though we may not see any signs there are things we can do to help avoid the frustration our children may act out and also the tension in our marriage.
 Things such as having some new fun toys that he only gets to play with when mom is nursing, which will then lead to a fun and exciting time for him and also probably won’t be asking mom for anything during these times as she’ll have her hands full and he’ll be so excited to play with this toy and knows it’s only during this time.